Categorical computation: The idea of categorification

-\begin{expl} The most useful example of a $\Cb$-linear category to keep in mind is the category of finite dimensional vector spaces over $\Cb$, denoted by $\vect$.
+\begin{expl} We provide three most useful examples of 1-categories. \begin{enumerate} \item $\vect$ is the 1-category of finite dimensional vector spaces over $\Cb$.
 Its objects $a,b,c, \cdots$ are finite dimensional vector spaces, and $\hom_\vect(a,b)$ are precisely the space of all the linear maps from $a$ to $b$.
-The composition maps are the usual composition of linear maps, and the identity morphism $1_a: a\to a$ is the identity linear map. \end{expl}
+The composition maps are the usual composition of linear maps, and the identity morphism $1_a: a\to a$ is the identity linear map.

+\item $\mathrm{Rep}(G)$ is the 1-category of finite dimensional representations of a finite group $G$.
+More precisely, its objects are finite dimensional representations of $G$ and 1-morphisms are linear maps that intertwine the $G$-actions.
+The compositions and the identity morphisms are the same as those in $\vect$.